matthernet/matthernet/README.md

 ### Hi there 👋

-Security researcher with fanaticism of swag events
+Security researcher with fanaticism of swag from events

 - 🔭 Interested in Bash, Python and privacy

 - ⚡ Fun fact: I like to put stuff inside .sh and automate things

 <!--
 **matthernet/matthernet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.